 The program, begun in 2009 as the Community Pedestrian Safety Training (CPST) program, was expanded in 2016 to incorporate strategies to improve bicycle safety and renamed the Community Pedestrian and Bicycle Safety Training (CPBST) program.

-Explore our new interactive map of the CPBST Program to view and access summary reports where available of each workshop proceedings, as well as ideas identified during the process and recommendations for pedestrian/bicycle safety projects, policies, and programs.
+Explore our interactive map of the CPBST Program to view and access summary reports where available of each workshop proceeding, as well as ideas identified during the process and recommendations for pedestrian/bicycle safety projects, policies, and programs.

 The training uses SafeTREC analytic tools such as the Transportation Injury Mapping System (TIMS) and data analysis.
 At the training, participants will engage in: